 Can an increasingly renewable electricity system deliver the same standard of reliability, resilience, and flexibility that the current grid does?
-Experience is proving that clean energy portfolios consisting of renewables, batteries, energy efficiency investments, and demand flexibility can deliver the flexibility needed to match the performance of conventional power plants.
-In a 2019 study, RMI found that 90% of new gas-fired power plants proposed for construction in the United States could be cost-effectively replaced with clean energy portfolios capable of delivering the same levels of energy, peak supply, and ramping that the gas plants would deliver.
-Even if some of these plants are constructed anyway, clean energy portfolios could undercut the go-forward operating costs of 90% of them by 2035 (Exhibit 20).
+Experience is proving that clean energy portfolios consisting of renewables, batteries, energy efficiency investments, and intelligent demand-side resources can deliver the flexibility needed to match the performance of conventional power plants.
+In a 2019 study, RMI found that 90% of new gas-fired power plants proposed for construction in the United States could be cost-effectively replaced with clean energy portfolios capable of delivering the same levels of energy, peak supply, and ramping that the gas plants would deliver.34 If some of these plants are constructed anyway, clean energy portfolios could undercut the go-forward operating costs of 90% of them by 2035 (Exhibit 20).

-Clean Energy Portfolios Outcompete Gas-Fired Generation (US Example)
+EXHIBIT 20 Clean Energy Portfolios Outcompete Gas-Fired Generation (US Example)